dope/west/README.md

 West is a slide-in navigation with gesture support on mobile & tablet.
 It is also browser compatible and is incredibly lightweight and easy to install.
 View it live [here](http://joey.so/west)

 # Installation
 The installation is not hard, if you literally have basic HTML & CSS knowledge, you will be fine.
-First you need to download the [master](https://github.com/dope/west/archive/master.zip) (of course) and link your stylesheets and scripts.
+First you need to download the [master](https://github.com/dope/west/archive/master.zip) and link your stylesheets and scripts.

 ```
 <link rel="stylesheet" type="text/css" href="css/west.css">